pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+0.15.12 (2017-06-24):
+  - remove fatal dependency of setup.py on wheel package (reported by Cameron Sweeney)

 0.15.11 (2017-06-24):
   - fix for issue 130, regression in nested merge keys (reported by `David Fee <https://bitbucket.org/dfee/>`_)